Check out 16 Return-To-Work Programs In India For Ambitious Women Like You!

 LinkedIn is a great place to join such user groups where you can learn a lot and get acquainted with a whole lot of things.
 Doing all this will ensure you are much better prepared to face interviews and re-enter the market.

-Here are 16 return-to-work programs for women in India in the tech, finance & health sectors.
+Here are 16 return-to-work programs for women in India in the tech, finance, and other sectors.

 Career Reboot for Women by Accenture is a great platform to restart your career.
 It streamlines the transition to a new role within the organization with customized learning interventions over six months.